zeriahgroup/Travel/travels/2026_Tasmania.md

 - **Cradle Mountain Exception:** While the Holiday Pass covers your *entry* to Cradle Mountain, it no longer covers the mandatory Cradle Mountain Shuttle Bus.
 You will need to buy separate shuttle tickets at the Cradle Mountain Visitor Centre (Adults are $15, children under 18 are free).
 - **Leave No Trace:** Many areas within the national parks do not have rubbish bins, so you must be prepared to carry all of your trash out with you.

-### Gordon River Cruise Booking Guide

-Pre-booking is **essential** (ideally 1 to 2 months in advance), especially since you need to seat two families together.
-There are two different operators running this route from Strahan:

-**1. Choose Your Operator:**
-- **Option A: [Gordon River Cruises](https://www.gordonrivercruises.com.au/) (The "Grey Boat")**
-  - **The Vibe:** Uses a purpose-built boat (*Spirit of the Wild*) that switches to a whisper-quiet electric motor on the river.
-  - **Timing:** Departs earlier (8:30 am), giving you the best chance of seeing the river's famous mirror-like reflections.
-  - **Food & Cost:** Serves a buffet lunch.
-They offer specific **Family Packages** (e.g., 2 Adults + up to 3 Children) on the Main Deck, which can reduce the overall cost.
-Kids under 3 travel free.
-- **Option B: [World Heritage Cruises](https://www.worldheritagecruises.com.au/) (The "Red Boat")**
-  - **The Vibe:** A locally owned, family-run business operating since 1896.
-  - **Timing:** Departs at 9:00 am.
-  - **Food & Seating:** Lunch is freshly prepared and served directly to your seat.
-They offer "Main Deck Centre" seating arranged around large tables, which is perfect for two families to sit facing each other, play games, and eat together.

-**2. Booking Tips for the Group:**
-- **Seating:** The **Main Deck** is highly recommended for families.
-While window seats cost a premium, both boats have massive windows and allow everyone to freely walk to the open-air outdoor viewing decks at any time.
-- **Single Transaction:** It is crucial that **one person books the tickets for both families in a single transaction**.
-If you book separately, the ticketing system will likely allocate the seats in completely different sections of the boat.

-- **Devils @ Cradle:** You must pre-book tickets online for the guided tours as they frequently sell out.
-  - Book via their official website: [devilsatcradle.com](https://devilsatcradle.com/).
-  - **Choosing a Tour:** The "After Dark Feeding Tour" (typically starting around 5:30 pm in May) is highly recommended as the devils are nocturnal and very active.
-However, the "Day Keeper Tour" (usually 1:00 pm or 3:00 pm) is a great, warmer alternative for the younger ones in the group before the mountain temperatures drop.
-  - **Booking Tip:** Book the tickets for both families in one transaction to ensure everyone gets on the same scheduled tour, as group sizes are strictly capped.

 ### Seahorse World and Platypus House Booking Guide